Himanchalmalla/Himanchalmalla/README.md

-- 👋 Hi, I’m @Himanchalmalla
+- 👋 Hi, My name is himanchal malla
-- 👀 I’m currently working as android developer
+- 👀 I’m currently working as software developer
-- 🌱 I’m currently shinning my knowledge on Kotlin, Compose, Java, Spring boot, mongoDB, mySQL, restAPI
+- 🌱 I had worked on different stack like kotlin, compose, nodejs, express, nestjs, mongodb etc..
-- 💞️ I’m looking for job as a software engineer
+- 💞️ I’m always open for exciting role as a software engineer
 - 📫you can reach me through himanchalmalla001@gmail.com

 <!---